gmc-code/PC-Microbit-Extension/docs/bots/LEDs/led_progressions.rst

         tuple: Returns a color value as a tuple (R, G, B).
         """
         # Input a value 0 to 255 to get a color value.
-        # The colours are a transition r - g - b - back to r.
+        # The colors are a transition r - g - b - back to r.
         if pos < 0 or pos > 255:
             return (255,255,255)
         if pos < 85: